tongfa/unison/README.md

     If you are using bg-sync to avoid filesystem slowness, you should set this path to whatever path the volume is at in your application container.
 In the example above, for instance, this would be `/var/www/myapp`.
+  * **`SYNC_PREFER`** (default in image: `/source`, default in Docksal: `newer`):
-  * **`SYNC_PREFER`** (default: `/source`): Control the conflict strategy to apply when there are conflits.
-By default the contents from the source folder are left unchanged but there is also the "newer" option to pick up the most recent files.
+  Control the conflict strategy to apply when there are conflicts.
+The "newer" option will pick up the most recent files.
   * **`SYNC_MAX_INOTIFY_WATCHES`** (default in image: '', default in Docksal: '524288'): If set, the sync script will attempt to increase the value of `fs.inotify.max_user_watches`. **IMPORTANT**:
-    This requires that you run this container as a priviliged container.
+    This requires that you run this container as a privileged container.
 Otherwise, the inotify limit increase *will not work*.
-As always, when running a third party container as a priviliged container, look through the source thoroughly first to make sure it won't do anything nefarious. `sync.sh` should be pretty understandable.
+As always, when running a third party container as a privileged container, look through the source thoroughly first to make sure it won't do anything nefarious. `sync.sh` should be pretty understandable.
 Go on - read it.
 I'll wait.
   * **`SYNC_EXTRA_UNISON_PROFILE_OPTS`** (default: ''): The value of this variable